h4md153v63n/CTFs/01_HTB/17_FriendZone.md

 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/29bb6a71-cbb5-4db0-b5ff-3038f7f9aede)

-+ Now that we are on an interactive shell, and read the user flag, since the privileges are enough.
++ Now that we are on an interactive shell, and read the user flag, since the privileges of **web daemon user (www-data)** are enough.

 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/f63315ec-5a66-49f5-be9f-7a1fa1208b6b)